Menu Items

 Generation 7

-47. Meek Steely (Married Martha (Patsy) McCutcheon (McCutchen) (48), later remarried.(According to an e-mail on December 8, 2002 from Mary Hammersmith, a descendent of Martha McCutcheon's sister (Nancy), to Susan Leach Snyder (#2), a McCutchen family Bible in Mary's possession states the wedding was 2 November 1824.)
+47. Dr. Meek Steely (Married 1st: Martha (Patsy) McCutcheon (McCutchen) (#48) on 2 November 1824, 1 November 1824; Married 2nd: Rachel Hickenlooper on 2 April 1846.
+(Source: of blue date: E-mail on December 8, 2002 from Mary Hammersmith, a descendent of Martha McCutcheon's sister (Nancy), to Susan Leach Snyder (#2), a McCutchen family Bible in Mary's possession states the wedding was 2 November 1824.)
 Pickaway County, Ohio, Marriage Records 1810-1862 p.
-45 states that he married Martha McCutcheon on 1 November 1824 and Rachel Hickenlooper on 2 April 1846.
+45 states that Meek married Martha McCutcheon on 1 November 1824 and Rachel Hickenlooper on 2 April 1846.

 Died: 23 April 1865.
 He is buried at Mt.
 Pleasant Cemetery in Kingston, Ohio.
-(This has been confirmed by visits to the gravesite by Susan Leach Snyder (#2).
-(GPS: 39° 27.750' N, 82° 55.792' W)
+(This has been confirmed by visits to the grave site by Susan Leach Snyder (#2).
+(GPS: 39° 27.750' N, 82° 55.792' W).
+A photograph of his tombstone is at the bottom of this web page.

 According to History of Franklin and Pickaway Counties, Ohio, published by Williams Bros.,1880, p.
 268, Steely is spelled both as Steely and Steeley.
 This book claims that Meek had six siblings.
 This is verified on a plaque on the tombstone of Gabriel Steely, his father, at Mt.
 Pleasant Cemetery, Kingston, Ohio.